metabase/metabase/docs/questions/sharing/visualizations/progress-bar.md

 - **Goal**

   The goal value that the query results will be compared to.
-The goal should be a non-negative number.
+The goal should be a positive number.

 - **Color**